Bierxiensi/docs/docs/Others/English/introduce.md

 > I majored in Computer Science and Technology at Zhengzhou University of Aeronautics three years ago.
 After graduation, i was working as a front-end software engineer in nanjing for three and a half years.

 > I'm a self-motivated person who complately believe that where there is a will there is a way.
 Therefore, during my past years study and working, I successfully passed the CET-4 and CET-6, Won the title of excellent employee several times in the work.

->  When I’m free , I like reading and walking which can give me a break from the intense learning atmosphere for a short moment .
-Recently I started to learn to play guitar , which will make my life wonderful indeed.
+> In the process of preparing for postgraduate examination，I frequently worked on several tasks at a time，so i always had multiple items on my to-do list.
+I consider myself pretty good at multitasking and i enjoy staying busy.

-Being a hard-working student , if I believe something is worth doing , I will try my best to make it perfect .I am optimistic and persistent .
-I am rigorous about learning and have strong self-learning ability .Through undergraduate study, I realized that I’m extremely interested in computer , and the undergraduate computer study is the most basic.
+> Through undergraduate study, I realized that I’m extremely interested in computer , and the undergraduate computer study is the most basic.
 I want to make some achievement in this field , so I hope I could get the opportunity to finish my postgraduate courses in Hohai University which I had desired for a long time .

 Thanks for your listening , professors .

+Being a hard-working student , if I believe something is worth doing , I will try my best to make it perfect .I am optimistic and persistent .
+I am rigorous about learning and have strong self-learning ability.